polterguy/magic/backend/files/misc/snippets/README.md

 # Hyperlambda Snippets

-This folder contains your Hyperlambda snippets.
+This folder contains your persisted Hyperlambda snippets.